Advanced search

 FRUZAQLA is for oral use.

-FRUZAQLA can be taken with or without food and should be swallowed as a whole capsule.
+FRUZAQLA capsules can be taken with or without food and should be swallowed whole.

 4.3 Contraindications